AkifManzoor124/Recycle-Sorter/README.md

     System should relay data to a website
     System should provide interface to janitors

   Priority 2
     System should notify janitors when bins are 75% full.
+    Users should not send more than 5 seconds to recycle their waste.

   Priority 1
     System should be portable